-THE SERIES JIGSAW: charts the fortunes and adventures of Rosalind, her ancestors, her partners and offspring and their family and friends with six main characters: Samuel, Soula, Helene, Rosalind, Andrew and Gerald.
-The whole series explores issues such as cowardice, power, loss, early pollution, alcoholism, childbirth including the attitude to illegitimacy and abortion, same sex feelings or relationships, climate change, blackmail, fire including forest fire.
+The series JIGSAW charts the fortunes and adventures of Rosalind, her ancestors, her partners and offspring, their family and friends with six main characters: Samuel, Soula, Helene, Rosalind, Andrew and Gerald.
+The whole series explores issues such as cowardice, power, loss, alcoholism, early pollution, childbirth including the attitude to illegitimacy and abortion, same sex feelings or relationships, climate change, blackmail, fire including forest fire.
 The books often take on a feeling of a thriller but with historical accuracy paramount and a true spirit of place they aim to be a journey and a history.
 Settings in Greece, London and the north of England and Wales are common to the series.
-The narrative of each follows a theme and embraces the two centuries when, after the Battle of Navarino in 1827 following 400 years of almost continuous Ottoman occupation, Greece became an independent state at last.
-The locations in Greece aim to reflect the vast knowledge of Greece I acquired during my professional life as a tour operator.
+The narrative of each follows a theme and embraces the two centuries when, after the Battle of Navarino in 1827, following 400 years of almost continuous Ottoman occupation, Greece became an independent state at last.
+The locations in Greece aim to reflect the vast knowledge of Greece Suzi acquired during her professional life as a tour operator.
 The voice used in each book deliberately echoes the different periods.

 The GREEK LETTERS Quartet splits the four volumes into fifty-year periods of Modern Greek history.

 The four books in the COMING OF AGE trilogy are set chronologically before the final volume of GREEK LETTERS, but the crafting of the books means that they all can be read in any order.
-Cast a Horoscope is an insighte into the 1960s before mass tourism in Grece.
-The Scoprion's Last Tale set in Corfu at the time of the Colonel's Junta in the early 1970s, followed by Bright Daffodil Yellow which begins around Kyrenia before the Turkish invasion in1974.
+Cast a Horoscope is an insight into the 1960s before mass tourism in Grece.
+The Scorpion's Last Tale set in Corfu at the time of the Colonel's Junta in the early 1970s, is followed by Bright Daffodil Yellow which begins in Kyrenia before the Turkish invasion in1974.
 The Glass Class is set in Yorkshire, ending in Athens and Spetses.

 PLEASE SEE DROP DOWN MENU for full synopsis, links to sales outlets and ISBN numbers.